HaKuNaCH/dingzOpenHabHelperApi/readme.md

 parameter | description |
 --- | --- |
 itemName | the itemname in OpenHAB |
-mac | must be in properties.config, otherwise call will be rejected |
+mac | must be in properties.config, or ANY, otherwise call will be rejected |
 index | not used, but is sent by dingz API call |
 action | update string for OpenHAB item |